-This section of the report presents background information as a means to provide a context through which one can examine the cultural and historical significance of the 'Ewa plain and the ahupua'a of Honouliuli.
-In the attempt to record and preserve both the tangible (i.e., traditional and historic archaeological sites) and intangible (i.e., mo'olelo, mele, place names) culture, this research assists in the discussion of anticipated finds.
+This section of the report presents background information as a means to provide a context through which one can examine the cultural and historical significance of the 'Ewa Plain and the ahupua 'a of Honouliuli.
 Research was conducted at the Hawaii State Archives, Hawaii State Library, and the State Historic Preservation Division.
 Historical maps, archaeological reports, and historical reference books were among the materials examined.